 Juanita Jewell Shanks Craft, a leader in the Texas Civil Rights Movement and a recipient of several national humanitarian awards, had roots in Round Rock ISD.

 Craft was born in Round Rock, Texas on February 9, 1902.
 She was the only child of educators David Sylvestus (D.S.) and Eliza Lydia Balfour (E.L.)
 Shanks.
-It is not known how long Craft lived in Round Rock, or if she attended the District’s segregated school, but it seems likely given her parent’s occupation and her relative age during their teaching tenure at Round Rock ISD.
+It is not known how long Craft lived in Round Rock, nor do documents exist to prove her attendance at the District’s segregated school, but it seems very likely given her parent’s occupation and her relative age during their teaching tenure at Round Rock ISD.
 In a 1974 interview, Craft stated that she received her elementary training with her father in Round Rock and in Pflugerville prior to attending high school in Austin.

 What is known is the October 24, 1916 Board minutes for Round Rock ISD indicate that her father was elected principal of the “Colored School” at $50 per month.
 Her mother was hired as 2nd assistant on Dec.
 4, 1917 at $35 per month.
 Their tenure was short and ended when Eliza fell ill and succumbed to tuberculosis in 1918 after being refused treatment at segregated hospitals.
 D.S.
 Shanks then left Round Rock and was elected principal of a school in Columbus, Texas.